Make Integration

 Build visual automation scenarios in Make (formerly Integromat) using Clearmargin webhooks and HTTP modules.
+Connect Clearmargin to thousands of apps with Make's drag-and-drop scenario builder.

-What you will need
+What you need

 - A Clearmargin account (admin or owner role)